 - Constant value

-One of the key point is to decide which technique out of above mentioned imputation techniques to use to get the most effective value for the missing values.
-In this post, the central tendency measure such as mean, median or mode is considered for imputation.
-The goal is to find out which is a better measure of central tendency of data and use that value for replacing missing values appropriately.
+One of the key points is to decide which technique out of the above-mentioned imputation techniques to use to get the most effective value for the missing values.
+In this post, the central tendency measure such as mean, median, or mode is considered for imputation.
+The goal is to find out which is a better measure of the central tendency of data and use that value for replacing missing values appropriately.

-Plots such as box plots and distribution plots comes very handy in deciding which techniques to use.
+Plots such as box plots and distribution plots come very handily in deciding which techniques to use.
 You can use the following code to print different plots such as box and distribution plots.

 import seaborn as sns # # Box plot # sns.boxplot(df.salary) # # Distribution plot # sns.distplot(df.salary)

 Here is how the box plot would look like.
 You may note that the data is skewed.
-There are several or large number of data points which act as outliers.
-Outliers data points will have significant impact on the mean and hence, in such cases, it is not recommended to use mean for replacing the missing values.
-Using mean value for replacing missing values may not create a great model and hence gets ruled out.
-For symmetric data distribution, one can use mean value for imputing missing values.
+There are several or large numbers of data points that act as outliers.
+Outliers data points will have a significant impact on the mean and hence, in such cases, it is not recommended to use the mean for replacing the missing values.
+Using mean values for replacing missing values may not create a great model and hence gets ruled out.
+For symmetric data distribution, one can use the mean value for imputing missing values.

 Thus, one may want to use either median or mode.
 Here is a great page on understanding boxplots.

-You can also observe the similar pattern from plotting distribution plot.
-One can observe that there are several high income individuals in the data points.
-The data looks to be right skewed (long tail in the right).
-Here is how the plot look like.
+You can also observe a similar pattern from the plotting distribution plot.
+One can observe that there are several high-income individuals in the data points.
+The data looks to be right-skewed (long tail in the right).
+Here is how the plot looks like.

 The most simple technique of all is to replace missing data with some constant value.
-The value can be any number which seemed appropriate.
+The value can be any number that seemed appropriate.

 Impute / Replace Missing Values with Mean

-One of the technique is mean imputation in which the missing values are replaced with the mean value of the entire feature column.
-In case of fields like salary, the data may be skewed as shown in the previous section.
-In such cases, it may not be good idea to use mean imputation for replacing the missing values.
-Note that imputing missing data with mean value can only be done with numerical data.
+One of the techniques is mean imputation in which the missing values are replaced with the mean value of the entire feature column.
+In the case of fields like salary, the data may be skewed as shown in the previous section.
+In such cases, it may not be a good idea to use mean imputation for replacing the missing values.
+Note that imputing missing data with mean values can only be done with numerical data.

 Impute / Replace Missing Values with Median